vercel build command can be used to build a Vercel Project locally or in your own CI environment.

 vercel deploy --prebuilt command, this allows a Vercel Deployment

-to be created without sharing the Project's source code with Vercel.
+to be created without sharing the Vercel Project's source code with Vercel.

-This command can also be useful for debugging a Project, by receiving error messages for a failed build locally, or by inspecting the resulting build artifacts to get a better understanding of how Vercel will create the Deployment.
+This command can also be helpful in debugging a Vercel Project by receiving error messages for a failed build locally, or by inspecting the resulting build artifacts to get a better understanding of how Vercel will create the Deployment.

 It is recommended to run the